 Pomodoro Technique: What is It and How it Works

-What is the Pomodoro technique?
+So, what is the Pomodoro technique?

-The Pomodoro technique is a time management method that improves your focus and concentration.
-It’s based on work bursts of 25 minutes followed by a five-minute break.
+Having its origin in the Italian word for tomato, the Pomodoro technique is based on deep work bursts of 25 minutes followed by a five-minute break.

 Get to know the best ways to beat procrastination in our article.